Is this your child's symptom?

 - Inhaled Powder.
 Breathing in any fine substance can trigger 10 minutes of severe coughing.
 Examples are powdered sugar, flour dust or peanut dust.
 They can float into the lungs.
 This is not an allergic reaction.

-- Airway Foreign Body (Serious).
+- Airway Foreign Object (Serious).
 Suspect when there is a sudden onset of coughing and choking.
 Common examples are peanut and seeds.
 Peak age is 1 to 4 years.

 - Food Allergy (Serious).
 Croup symptoms can also be caused by a food allergy.
 This can be life-threatening (anaphylaxis).
 Examples are nuts or fish.